 “Why didn’t you go to GCC?”
 Sunny asks.

 “I wanted a change, I have a dorm room but spend most nights at Charlotte’s house.
-I still come home on weekends and a couple of afternoons a week.
+I still come home on weekends and maybe one afternoon a week.
 It’s only forty-five minutes away.”

 “Is it fun?”
 Sunny asks.
 Looking at him in the mirror, I wonder what his definition of fun is.
 Bible drills, prayer meetings, speaking in tongues-all can be considered.

 “It can be,” Morgan says.
-Under her flowing yellow mane (fate spared her the curse of the carrot top Oliver and I inherited from Dad) is an occasional glimpse of a hickey, maybe two.
+Under her flowing yellow mane is an occasional glimpse of a hickey, maybe two.
+Or three.
 “Charlotte and I are pretty close.
 She’s Mormon.
 We chaperone her church dances sometimes.”

 “Mormon.”
 Sunny mumbles.
-I watch him in the rearview, squinting, his lips puckering.
+I watch him in the rear-view.
+He squints in concentration, his lips puckering.
 He wears concern like a Halloween mask.
 “Maybe you can bring her to Lighthouse too.
 Sister Martha was a Seven-Day Adventist before she was saved.
 I think that’s kinda like Mormon.”

 Silent, Morgan allows the breeze to work her over, maybe wondering what the hell this kid was about.